ida/servile/README.md

 - A parser for posted data: If a user fills out an HTML-form, the data is parsed to an object, e.g.: '{ "someFieldName": "someValue" }'.

-- A CORS-header-setter, so you can load and fetch like it's 1982.
+- A CORS-header-setter, so you can fetch external resources instantly.

 - A redirecter after form-submission, following the PRG-pattern.